About

 So,

-The eternal deliverance and life is in Christ Jesus; and to everyone who comes to Him and abides in Him enters into the life; as it says, “He who has the Son has the life; he who does not have the Son of God does not have the life.
-These things I have written to you who believe in the name of the Son of God, so that you may know that you have eternal life.”
-(1 John 5:12-13) For, “The LORD is good, A stronghold in the day of trouble, And He knows those who take refuge in Him.”
+So therefore, we know the eternal deliverance and everlasting life is in Christ Jesus; and to everyone who comes to Him and abides in Him enters into life; as it is written: “He who has the Son has the life; he who does not have the Son of God does not have the life.”
+(1 John 5:12-13) For “The LORD is good, A stronghold in the day of trouble, And He knows those who take refuge in Him.”
 (Nahum 1:7) And, “The LORD redeems the soul of His servants, And none of those who take refuge in Him will be condemned.”
-(Psalms 34:22) Furthermore Christ says,
+(Psalms 34:22) “Therefore there is now no condemnation for those who are in Christ Jesus.”
+(Romans 8:1) As Jesus Christ says,

 " He who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing. " (John 15:5)